twilio/twilio-csharp/README.md

 The alpha version is no longer necessary.
 All Twilio products are available in the main-line library.

 ## Docker Image
-The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are used by Twilio for testing purposes only.
+The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are currently used by Twilio for testing purposes only.

 ## Getting help